chamodi2001/Incident-Priority-Recommendation/README.md

 # IncidentTracker
-Incident Tracker is a lightweight web application that logs and tracks operational incidents.
-It features AI-powered priority classification based on user input, with a clean dashboard to view incident details like severity, affected service, and timestamps.
+Incident Tracker is a lightweight web application which allow users to submit incident reports and receive an estimated priority based on their responses.
+Future enhancements include integrating AI for smarter priority classification.
 **Tech Stack**
 Frontend:	React.js
 Backend:  Node.js , Express js